New study says 1 in 4 people cancel out healthy eating with snacks

 Researchers defined “high quality” snacks as fruits and vegetables, nuts and seeds and unprocessed foods.
 “Low quality” snacks included sweets and heavily processed foods.

-Researchers said that snacking accounted for about a quarter of participants’ caloric intake, and that most people ate snacks once or twice a day.
+Researchers said snacking accounted for about a quarter of participants’ caloric intake and most people ate snacks once or twice a day.

 As for dietary advice, the study states that eating high-quality foods early in the day can be an important part of a healthy lifestyle.